Learning Visual Representations via Language-Guided Sampling: Related Work

 \section{Related Work}

 \nsparagraph{Visual Representation Learning} aims to learn visual embedding spaces that capture semantics, with a typical focus on learning from scalable data sources.
 Broadly speaking, there are two general approaches: generative and discriminative.
 Generative approaches hypothesize that a model that can capture the image distribution will learn semantically relevant features~\cite{gidaris2018unsupervised,doersch2015unsupervised,zhang2016colorful,oord2018representation,he2022masked,vincent2008extracting}.
 In contrast, discriminative approaches posit that differentiating between images will give rise to better features.
-This idea can be traced by to early work on metric learning~\cite{chopra2005learning} and dimensionality reduction~\cite{hadsell2006dimensionality} and is clearly seen for supervised classification models~\cite{sharif2014cnn}.
+This idea can be traced by to early work on metric learning~\cite{chopra2005learning} and dimensionality reduction~\cite{hadsell2006dimensionality}, and is clearly seen for supervised classification models~\cite{sharif2014cnn}.
 More recently, Wu~\etal~\cite{wu2018unsupervised} proposed treating each image as a separate class and using augmented images as class instances to relieve the need for human annotation.
 This was followed by papers that simplified this approach~\cite{chen2020simple,chen2020big,he2019moco,chen2020mocov2} and proposed non-contrastive variants~\cite{chen2021exploring,grill2020bootstrap}.
 While those approaches have been successful, the utility of augmentation-based self-supervised learning has been questioned~\cite{newell2020useful,xiao2020should} with follow-up work proposing the use of objectness~\cite{peng2022crafting,mishra2021object} and saliency~\cite{selvaraju2021cast} to alleviate some of those concerns.
-While we share the motivation for visual representation learning, we also question the reliance on image augmentation and propose using language sampling to learn better invariances.
+While we share the goal of visual representation learning, we question the reliance on image augmentations for training and propose using language models to learn for conceptually-similar images.